Tax preparation

 Own your own home

-- HUD-1 settlement statement if you purchased, sold, or refinanced your home
+- Final settlement statement if you purchased, refinanced or sold a home

 - Amount of property taxes you paid if not included in your monthly payment

-- RTA excise tax amount portion of your vehicle(s) license tabs (and Monorail portion as well if you live in Seattle)
+- RTA excise tax amount portion of your vehicle(s) license tabs (not the total license fee, just the RTA portion)

-- Total sales taxes paid or, if you don't know, sales tax paid on vehicles and home renovations (see more info on Announcements tab)
+- Total sales taxes paid or, if you don't know the total, sales tax paid on vehicles and home renovations - Details

-- List of medical expenses not covered by insurance, including prescriptions, co-pays, and your share of deductible
+- List of medical expenses not covered by insurance (do not include health insurance or Medicare premiums in this amount), including prescriptions, co-pays, and your share of deductible - Details

 Have children